Official Site · Physician-Developer Journal

 Chukwuma Onyeije, MD, FACOG

-Maternal-Fetal Medicine specialist at Atlanta Perinatal Associates.
-I build AI-powered clinical tools because physicians with domain expertise build better healthcare technology than external vendors ever will.
+I am a maternal-fetal medicine specialist at Atlanta Perinatal Associates and a physician-developer building AI-powered clinical tools because physicians with domain expertise build better healthcare technology than distant vendors ever will.

 Specialty